-Here is some information to help you assist your son as he makes the important decision on which troop to join including questions you and your son might want to ask each troop your son visits.
+Here is some information to help you assist the Scout as they make the important decision on which troop to join including questions you and your Scout might want to ask each troop your Scout visits.

 Remember: The choice of a troop is a personal decision.

 Do I need to join the troop my Webelos den leader joins?
 No, all members of a den need not join the same troop.
-Nor is there a designated troop that your boys must join, although some packs have a close affiliation with a brother-troop.
+Nor is there a designated troop that the Scouts must join, although some packs have a close affiliation with a brother-troop.
 Most troops welcome any new Scout that would like to join them.

 What about the Arrow of Light Requirements?
-The Arrow of Light requires your son to visit at least one Boy Scout troop and complete an application to join.
-We recommend he visit several troops, so he can see how different troops do things.
+The Arrow of Light requires the Scout to visit at least one Boy Scout troop and complete an application to join.
+We recommend that the Scout visit several troops, so they can see how different troops do things.
 Every troop has its own traditions, activities, and level of adventure.
 You need to find one that is right for you.
-If possible, you and your son should attend an overnight campout as a guest of a troop.
-Contact the troop(s) you are interested in to set up a visit and go with your son to help him assess the troop.
+If possible, you and your Scout should attend an overnight campout as a guest of a troop.
+Contact the troop(s) you are interested in to set up a visit and go with your Scout to help the Webelos Scout assess the troop.

 Here are some questions that you should ask when visiting a troop:

 How many registered Scouts are in the troop?
 How many registered leaders?
-While troops will vary in size, there should be a cadre of leadership appropriate to the number of boys in the troop.
-Do the boys tend to stick with the program year to year?
+While troops will vary in size, there should be a cadre of leadership appropriate to the number of Scouts in the troop.
+Do the youth tend to stick with the program year to year?